Williams Racing: 1990 season

 In the season, Williams kept Patrese and Boutsen as the team's drivers.
 The team scored 20 fewer points than the previous year and finished fourth in the Constructors' Championship two positions lower than in 1989.
 In the Drivers' Championship, Boutsen finished sixth with 34 points and Patrese in seventh with 23 points.
+After the season, Boutsen left to drive for Ligier.